burczyk/SwiftTeamSelect/README.md

 ### Main concept

-The whole scene works like a horizontal UIScrollView with one difference - while item moves to the center it becomes bigger.
+The whole scene works like a horizontal UIScrollView (but it's written purely in SpriteKit!) with one difference - while item moves to the center it becomes bigger.
 There are 2 guides `leftGuide` and `rightGuide` which are minimum and maximum `x` value for moving Sprite.
 There is also third implicit guide which is half of the screen's width - center player is placed on that position while it's neighbours are arranged on both sides.

 #### Scale computation